cherstewart/JSHomes-Platform/README.md

 JSHomes.org is the website that's Fighting Poverty with Code http://bit.ly/jshomes

-The JSHomes Platform is the courseware software that we're building JSHomes.org on.
+The JSHomes Platform is the courseware / CMS software that we're building JSHomes.org on.

 ## What is JSHomes?